 You may well ask: "But if the lights still go on, the fridge still runs on propane, and the furnace still works, how can my battery be dead?"

 Many appliances that run on "12 volts" will actually continue to work at much lower voltages, far below the minimum healthy level for a battery.
 You can't rely on those as a guideline.
 It's important to keep an eye on the voltmeter (which is standard equipment in every modern Airstream) and don't let wet cell batteries get below 12.2 volts or AGM batteries get below 12.3 volts (as measured when they are resting with no appliances running).

 So if there's one thing you take away from this, it's this: The most important maintenance you can do is simply to keep the batteries charged above 50% at all times.

 This is particularly true during periods of storage.
 All types of lead-acid batteries will gradually "self discharge" over time, whether or not they're connected to anything.

 Remember my friend who had to buy new batteries every spring?
 He didn't top up the batteries during the long New England winters, and so he always came back to find dead batteries that didn't want to charge again.

 LiFePO is a bit different.
 Those batteries can be discharged way below 50% and come back smiling.
 That's one of the big advantages of them—you essentially get more usable power because you can use the entire capacity of the battery.
 Their "self-discharge" rate is much lower too.
-Still, it's important to make sure they're charged before long periods of storage.
+Read more here.

 There's more to know about battery maintenance and use.
-It's one of the many topics covered in my book, "The (Nearly) Complete Guide to Airstream Maintenance," available in the Airstream Life Store or Amazon.com.
+It's one of the many topics covered in my book, "The (Nearly) Complete Guide to Airstream Maintenance, 2nd edition.